polyfy/polylith/readme.md

   (is (= 1 1)))
 ```

-We could have choosen another top namespace, e.g., `se.example.project.command-line`, as long as
+We could have chosen another top namespace, e.g., `se.example.project.command-line`, as long as
 we don't have any brick with the name `project`.
 But because we don't want to get into any name
 conflicts with bricks and also because each project is executed in isolation, the choice of
 namespace is less important and here we choose the `project` top namespace to keep it simple.